-Once the first fit sample arrives from your manufacturer, you make sure that it meets all necessary measurements and detail specifications to achieve the desired fit.
+Once the first fit sample arrives from your manufacturer, you make sure that it meets all necessary measurements and detailed specifications to achieve the desired fit.

 To evaluate and suggest any revisions, you create a sample fit table.

-In Excel, you have to manually create a table and list out all your POM's again, and add the specs of the sample received.
-Then you have to calculate if the specs of the sample are within your tolerance range and if not then have to highlight it on a separate column.
+In Excel, you have to manually create a table and list out all your POMs again and add the specs of the sample received.
+Then you have to calculate if the specs of the sample are within your tolerance range and if not then have to highlight it in a separate column.

 Teckpacker automates it all for you.
 There’s a ready-made template that you can generate in one click.
 It extracts measurement specs from your Measurements table to create a FIT sheet like this:

-As you enter your sample specs in the FIT column, the table auto-monitors them with your provided tolerance range, and if any differences are found it instantly highlight them for you.
-This comes in real handy when you have to reassess your specs during multiple sample reviews.
+As you enter your sample specs in the FIT column, the table auto-monitors them with your provided tolerance range, and if any differences are found it instantly highlights them for you.
+This comes in really handy when you have to reassess your specs during multiple sample reviews.